catamphetamine/webpack-isomorphic-tools/README.md

   development: true, // is false by default

   // debug mode.
-  // when set to true, lets you see debugging messages in the console,
+  // when set to true, lets you see debugging messages in the console.
-  // and also outputs 'webpack-stats.debug.json' file with Webpack stats.
-  // (you'll be interested in the contents of this file
-  //  in case you're writing your own filter, naming or parser
-  //  for some asset type)
   debug: true, // is false by default

   // By default it creates 'webpack-assets.json' file at
   // webpack_configuration.context (which is your project folder).
   // You can change the assets file path as you wish
   // (therefore changing both folder and filename).
-  //
-  // The folder derived from this parameter will also be used
-  // to store 'webpack-stats.debug.json' file in case you're in debug mode
   //
   // (relative to webpack_configuration.context which is your project folder)
   // (these aren't actually 'stats', these are some values derived from Webpack 'stats')